 To update themes, tick the boxes and click the Update Themes button.
 The new files will be downloaded, validated and installed.

-Reactivate your caching plugin and clear out/purge the cache.
+Reactivate your WordPress caching plugin and clear out/purge the cache.

-Take a minute to look over your site and visit a few pages and posts.
+Take a minute to look over your WordPress website and visit a few pages and posts.
 If something isn’t working properly, it is best to catch it now instead of later.